 Boris Nemtsov’s latest investigative report

-[The following is a translation of excerpts of a report written by opposition leader Boris Nemtsov and Solidarity activist Leonid Martynyuk, detailing allegations of rampant corruption in the preparations for the 2014 Sochi Winter Olympics--Ed.]
+The following is a translation a report written by opposition leader Boris Nemtsov and Solidarity activist Leonid Martynyuk, detailing allegations of rampant corruption in the preparations for the 2014 Sochi Winter Olympics The original excerpted report was published on July 7, 2013.

 Russia is a winter country.
 It’s hard to find a place on the map of Russia where there hasn’t been snow and where winter sports are not developed.
 But Putin found such a spot and decided to hold the winter Olympics there.
 It’s the city of Sochi.